leukemia-kispi/HiChIP-Analysis/README.md

 >doi: [10.1158/2643-3230.BCD-21-0224](https://doi.org/10.1158/2643-3230.BCD-21-0224)\
 >PMID: [36350827](https://pubmed.ncbi.nlm.nih.gov/36350827/)

-For use of any of the tools described cite the original publisher.
+For use of any of the tools described, cite the original publisher.

 FitHiChIP